 2. Price too low and people won't take you seriously

-This was a hard pill to swallow for me but it became so obvious in 2016.
+This was a hard pill to swallow for me but it became obvious in 2016.

 In 2016, my sister referred some people to me and asked me to give them free access to the course.

-My sister has done the course, the meditations, paid for the workshops and she and my aunt swear by Wealthy Money.
+My sister has done the course, the meditations, paid for the workshops; she and my aunt swear by Wealthy Money.

-So they refer tons of people to me.
-When I'm home, I literally spend hours talking to people they've rounded up.
+They refer tons of people to me.
+When I'm home, I spend hours talking to people they've rounded up.

-Anyway, I offered these people and some people who'd emailed me about their problems free access to the course including a free coaching session and guess what?
+I offered my sisters referrals free access to the course including a free coaching session.

 Not one person took me up on the offer.
 I was running after them, instead of the other way round.

-I saw this when I offered to write for free for magazines and instead of being valued; I ended up running after them instead of the other way round.
+I saw this when I offered to write for free for magazines; instead of being valued, I ended up running after them instead of the other way round.